-Moolap Primary School has a small number of vacancies for Prep 2022.
-If you are interested in enrolling your child next year please give the school a call on 5248 2284 or email us at Moolap.firstname.lastname@example.org to discuss your requirements.
+Moolap Primary School has a small number of vacancies for Prep 2024.
+If you are interested in enrolling your child next year please give the school a call on 5248 2284 or email us at Moolap.email@example.com to discuss your requirements.
 Our Principal offers 1:1 tours for families, please give us a call to arrange a time.

 Please note that enrolments are in line with the Department of Education and Training “Placement Policy”.

 Lunch Orders are available to students once a week.
 All orders are placed on line.

 Orders are to be completed on line before 7.00 p.m.
 Wednesdays for Thursday delivery.